sanchaez/tunage/README.md

 - GLSL shaders for music visualization

 # Building

-For building Tunage you need Qt 5.11, OpenGL, CMake 3.10 and either MSVC 15.9 or GCC 4.9.1 or higher.
+For building Tunage you need OpenGL, Qt 5.11, CMake 3.10 and either MSVC 15.9 or GCC 8.
 Depending on the platform, you may also need ALSA/ASIO/WASAPI.
-Other external libraries are included in the build.
+Other external libraries are included in the source.

 # License
 This project is licensed under the GNU GPL v3.0+ - see the LICENSE.md file for details.